accessibility-luxembourg/simplA11yMonit/README.md

 npm install
 ```

 This software is based on [selenium-webdriver](https://www.selenium.dev/documentation/en/webdriver/).
 The tests will be run in your browser.
 By default, this software is configured to execute the tests in Firefox.
 You need to install [GeckoDriver](https://github.com/mozilla/geckodriver/releases) and of course Firefox.
+If you have Firefox for windows 64bit, you need to download the corresponding version of GeckoDriver (i.e. Win64).
+Please copy `geckodriver.exe` to the project folder.

 ## Usage